isebitasGlobant/Yape.AntiFraud/README.md

 3. **View Logs**:
   - Logs will be printed directly to the console in Visual Studio's Output pane.

-## Testing
-- The solution includes unit tests and integration tests.
-- To run the tests, open the Test Explorer in Visual Studio and execute all tests.

 ## Notes
 - Ensure Docker is running before starting the solution.